savagerunderscorelex/the-lords-staff/README.md

 # How to Run This Program
 ## Required Downloads:
 Python (latest version)
-This Program (thelordsstaff.py)
+<br>This Program (thelordsstaff.py)

 ## Instructions
 On a desktop (PC or laptop), download Python (if you haven't already) and this program.
-You can download the program by clicking on the program name that shows its commits, press the 3 dots on the right side and pressing "Download."
+You can download the program by clicking on the program name that shows its commits, pressing the 3 dots on the right side and clicking "Download."

 Once you've downloaded the program, right click on it and open it in your operating system's terminal.
 It should work!!
 Later, I'll try to use other websites where users could execute the code online.